siprtc-io/freeswitch-docker/README.md

 # freeswitch-docker
-freeswitch-docker provides docker image for freeswitch.
+freeswitch-docker provided docker image to deploy a FreeSWITCH server inside a Docker container.
+The container currently uses the latest stable release version 1.10.x.